 We provide comprehensive advice on public procurement matters both nationally and internationally.
 Together with our clients, we evaluate tender documents, identify legal opportunities and risks in the procurement proceedings, assist in the proper drafting of contracts and thus secure the economic advance performance of a bidder joining procurement proceedings.
 Where disputes are unavoidable, we soundly assert our clients’ legal positions before the courts and public procurement tribunals.
 We have procured numerous landmark decisions in public procurement law at both German and EU level.

-JUVE Handbook, 2020/21Well networked with companies in the defence and security sector.
+JUVE Handbook Commercial Law Firms, 2021/2022Extensive industry knowledge in the defence and security sector.

 WirtschaftsWoche, 2019Awarded as Top-lawfirm for Procurement law in Germany.